freemanpolys/projection-spring-data/README.md

 ## Building for production

-To optimize the projection application for production, run:
+To optimize the project application for production, run:

 To ensure everything worked, run: